Back to top anchor

 Emma Wyeth HRC NZ

-Emma Wyeth (Kāi Tahu, Te Ātiawa, Ngāti Tama and Ngāti Mutunga) is a Professor – Māori Health, Director – Ngāi Tahu Māori Health Research Unit, and Associate Dean Māori – Division of Health Sciences at the University of Otago.
+Emma Wyeth (Kāi Tahu, Te Ātiawa and Ngāti Mutunga; PhD, BSc(Hons)) is a Professor – Māori Health in the Ngāi Tahu Research Centre at the University of Canterbury.
 For over 15 years, the majority of Emma's research has focused on Māori injury outcomes and experiences.
 She leads or co-leads a number of contestable funded projects.
 More broadly, all of Emma’s work focuses on understanding and improving Māori engagement and experiences within the New Zealand health system and reducing inequities.

 Dr Lifeng Zhou